codio-content/Linux-File_System_Commands/.guides/content/Project-approach-1600.md

 ### Is this the most common approach that web-developers take?

-Indeed, in fact, a vast majority of web-developers use the tools that you are about to learn for _kickstarting_ their web-projects' file and directory structure.
+Indeed, in fact, a vast majority of web-developers use the tools that you are about to learn for _kickstarting_ their web-projects' and web-apps' file and directory structure.